 Regular attendance at all class meetings is expected.
-At the end of some topics, we will have team-based exercise competition, focusing on a real-world applications of the tools covered during the lecture.
-For each competition, each member of the first two teams who submitted the most accurate answer will be rewarded bonus points towards their final grade, although the most accurate solutions were not announced until after all teams submitted to avoid discouraging the teams who submitted their solutions after the first two teams.
-During the competition, teams were encouraged to engage with the instructor and each other in order to arrive at the best solution.
+At the end of some topics, we will have team-based exercise, focusing on a real-world applications of the tools covered during the lecture.
+During the exercise, teams were encouraged to engage with the instructor and each other in order to arrive at the best solution.

-- Attendance will be taken randomly in some class by signing the attendance sheet. - You are allowed to miss up to two lectures without deduction from your participation grade. - Please be on time!
+- Attendance will be taken randomly in some class by signing the attendance sheet. - You are allowed to miss up to three lectures without deduction from your participation grade. - Please be on time!
 No disrupting classmates, no surfing the net, reading newspapers, ringing phones, talking, sleeping, or working on that assignment due in another course.